Ayurveda for Immunity: Strengthen Your Natural Defences

 - Proper digestion through mindful eating and Agni-strengthening practices

 Start with one practice today.
 Build on it tomorrow.
-Over weeks and months, you will notice a shift — not just in how often you fall ill, but in your overall vitality, energy, and resilience.
+Over weeks and months, you'll notice a shift.
+Not just in how often you fall ill, but in your overall vitality, energy, and resilience.

 Frequently Asked Questions

-Ojas is considered the subtle essence of all bodily tissues — the end product of perfect digestion.
+Ojas is the subtle essence of all bodily tissues, the end product of perfect digestion.
 It represents vitality, immunity, and resilience.
 When Ojas is strong, you feel energetic, clear-minded, and naturally resistant to illness.

 Traditional Ayurvedic herbs for immunity include ashwagandha (adaptogenic strength), tulsi (respiratory support), turmeric (anti-inflammatory), amalaki (vitamin C-rich), and guduchi (immune modulation).
 Always consult a practitioner before starting new herbs.

-Ayurveda does not claim to prevent specific illnesses, but its immunity-building practices — strong digestion, balanced routine, seasonal eating, and herbal support — may help strengthen your body's natural defences against common seasonal ailments.
+Ayurveda doesn't claim to prevent specific illnesses, but its immunity-building practices (strong digestion, balanced routine, seasonal eating, herbal support) may help strengthen your body's natural defences against common seasonal ailments.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.